perrydBUCS/cs411-360/README.md

 *TODO*: Update this, it is really just the boilerplate from the framework.
+*ALSO*: We need this line for some reason.

 # `angular-seed` — the seed for AngularJS apps